Shaurya: Plot

 According to R.P.
-Singh, during the operation, Maj.
-Rathore brutalized several villagers and charged them of supporting Pakistan and being terrorist sympathizers.
+Singh, during the operation, Major Rathore brutalized several villagers and charged them with supporting Pakistan and being terrorist sympathizers.
 He further tortured a young boy in falsely accepting the charge of hoarding weapons.
 The sadistic Rathore, still not satisfied, shot the boy in cold blood, terrifying the villagers and horrifying the soldiers.
 Javed, on witnessing the killing, tries to appease an enraged Rathore, who instead accuses Javed of treason and tries to brutalize a young girl.
 A fed-up Javed promptly shoots down Rathore; thus saving the girl and the villagers.
-Here, R.P.
-Singh points out that despite a golden chance of escaping undetected and fully evading capture, Javed instead chose to surrender and accept his punishment.
+Here, R. P. Singh points out that despite a golden chance of escaping undetected and fully evading capture, Javed instead chose to surrender and accept his punishment.

-Sid, satisfied with R.P.
-Singh's explanation, asks him to give his confession in the court, but to his great dismay, R.P.
-Singh refuses and instead runs into hiding, where he then kills himself.
-Thus with no credible witnesses available, Sid decides to take Brigadier Pratap to court.
-His decision shocks Akash and Kavya, both of whom caution Sid about the consequences of his actions.
+Siddhant, satisfied with R. P. Singh's explanation, asks him to give his confession in the court, but to his great dismay, R. P. Singh refuses and instead runs into hiding, where he then kills himself.
+Thus with no credible witnesses available, Siddhant decides to take Brigadier Pratap to court.
+His decision shocks Akash and Kavya, both of whom caution Siddhant about the consequences of his actions.

-Sid stands by his decision and on the day of the trial, Pratap makes an entry and heads towards the witness box.
-The trial begins poorly with Sid fumbling and Pratap getting the upper hand.
+Siddhant stands by his decision and on the day of the trial, Pratap makes an entry and heads towards the witness box.
+The trial begins poorly with Siddhant fumbling and Pratap getting the upper hand.
 A frustrated Siddhant decides to beat Pratap at his own game.

-In the guise of a memory quiz, Sid reveals to everybody attending the trial that Brigadier Pratap's eight-year-old daughter and his wife were raped and murdered and his elderly mother burnt alive by their Muslim servant during a communal riot and coaxes Pratap into revealing his involvement in the Rathore murder case.
-Siddhant calls Pratap a coward and provokes him into launching into a fiery tirade that inadvertently exposes his anger towards Muslims and hatred for democracy.
+In the guise of a memory quiz, Siddhant reveals to everybody attending the trial that Brigadier Pratap's eight-year-old daughter and his wife were raped and murdered and his elderly mother burnt alive by their Muslim servant during a communal riot and coaxes Pratap into revealing his involvement in the Rathore murder case.

-Pratap justifies his actions in the name of nationalism and patriotism, but Sid calls out his bluff thus exposing Pratap's lie.
+Pratap justifies his actions in the name of nationalism and patriotism, but Siddhant calls out his bluff thus exposing Pratap's lie.
 In the end the Army Court declares Javed innocent, clearing him of all charges and restoring his rank and honours.
 They simultaneously order an inquiry against Brigadier Pratap.

-In the final conclusion, a grateful Javed finally acknowledges Siddhant as an officer.
-Akash and Sid finally make peace and Siddhant later goes to meet Kavya.